tamarin-prover/tamarin-prover/CONTRIBUTING.md

 Making new releases
 -------------------

 The Tamarin Prover is distributed through a number of channels: source and binaries through Github, and packages through Homebrew, Arch and NixOS.
-When a new release is cut, here's how to update the various distribution channels.
+A new release should be made whenever a major new feature has been added, some significant bug(s) have been fixed, a new version of GHC should be used (possibly necessary due to MacOS auto-update), or whenever the maintainers deem it desirable.
+When a new release is cut, here's how to prepare the release first and then update the various distribution channels.

 1. Make the new release on Github. @rsasse or @jdreier usually does this.